DamianJM/proflex_alphabet/README.md

 Please check regularly for availability of pre-compiled binaries for using the toolkit without installation.

-## A ProFlex online application for direct PDB submission is under development and will be made available soon!
+Proflex_Aligner: A binary that allows for ProFlex sequence alignment using ProFlex substitution matrices.

+ProFlex_Translator: A binary for RMSF to ProFlex translation